Trisdoan/How-to-have-a-balanced-work-life/README.md

 In this step, I used **get_dummies** to transform the categorical features for machine learning.

-I dropoed the first column to avoid redundancy.
+I dropped the first column to avoid redundancy.

 ```python
 BMI = pd.get_dummies(df.BMI_RANGE,drop_first=True)